-- Try two minutes normal walking, one-minute fast walking.
+- Try two minutes of normal walking, one-minute of fast walking.
 If that seems too easy, bump up your brisk walking time by 15-second increments.
 If you’re not ready for a minute yet, knock off 20 seconds and try again.
 Adjust until you find a comfortable combination.

 - Follow your initial interval ratio for one week